 Exposure to abnormal or prolonged amounts of heat and humidity without relief or adequate fluid intake can cause various types of heat-related illness.
-Children and adolescents adjust more slowly than adults do to changes in environmental heat.
+Children and teens adjust more slowly than adults do to changes in environmental heat.
 They also produce more heat with activity than adults, and sweat less.
 Sweating is one of the body's normal cooling mechanisms.
-Children and adolescents often do not think to rest when having fun and may not drink enough fluids when playing, exercising, or participating in sports.
+Children and teens often do not think to rest when having fun and may not drink enough fluids when playing, exercising, or participating in sports.

-There are three types of heat-related illnesses:
+There are 3 types of heat-related illnesses:

 Heat exhaustion is more severe than heat cramps and results from a loss of water and salt in the body.
 It occurs in conditions of extreme heat and excessive sweating without adequate fluid and salt replacement.
 Heat exhaustion occurs when the body is unable to cool itself properly and, if left untreated, can progress to heat stroke.

 Heat stroke, the most severe form of heat illness, occurs when the body's heat-regulating system is overwhelmed by excessive heat.
 It is a life-threatening emergency and requires immediate medical attention.

 The following chart contains the most common symptoms of heat-related illness.
 Specific treatment will be determined by your child's doctor and may include some, or more, of the following:

 Move to a cool place and rest.
 Do not continue to participate in the activity.

 Remove excess clothing and place cool cloths on skin; fan skin.